David Ofori-Adjei: Career

 In 1982, Ofori-Adjei joined the University of Ghana as a lecturer in medicine and therapeutics at the Department of Medicine and the Centre for Tropical Clinical Pharmacology.

 He was elected to the Council of the Division of Clinical Pharmacology of the International Union of Pharmacology and Clinical Pharmacology in 2000, serving until 2006.
 Ofori-Adjei has promoted the Rational Use of Drugs in Ghana and the development of a National Essential Drugs List with Therapeutic Guidelines in association with the Ministry of Health.
 He served on the United States Pharmacopoeia Convention and the International Health Advisory Panel for 10 years.

 Ofori-Adjei was the director of the Noguchi Memorial Institute for Medical Research in Ghana from 1 December 1998 until 30 September 2006.

 Ofori-Adjei is the Editor-in-Chief of the Ghana Medical Journal.

 He is one of three program directors at the African Journal Partnership Program (AJPP).
 Sponsored by the US National Library of Medicine and the US John E. Fogarty International Center, the AJPP with the assistance of leading European and US medical journals, such as Lancet and the New England Journal of Medicine, in mentoring African medical journals to improve their publications and their access online to international audiences.

 Ofori-Adjei is currently part of the membership committee of the World Association of Medical Editors and has been a past director of the association, a global non-profit voluntary association of editors of peer-reviewed medical journals.

-He was appointed as a council member at the Committee on Publication Ethics with a term from 2017 to 2010; he is the only council member from Africa.
+He was appointed as a council member of the Committee on Publication Ethics with a term from 2017 to 2010; he is the only council member from Africa.